bhulston/bookmark_plugin/README.md

 ### Obsidian API
 This extension uses the [Obsidian Local REST API](https://github.com/coddingtonbear/obsidian-local-rest-api#) plugin to interact with your Obsidian from your Chrome browser.
 You can find it on the Obsidian community plugins page too.
-<br></br>This means that you need to have this plugin functioning in your preferred vault in order for the chrome extension to work.

-A way to test that your Obsidian API is setup properly would be with their [interactive docs](https://coddingtonbear.github.io/obsidian-local-rest-api/).
+<br></br> A way to test that your Obsidian API is setup properly would be with their [interactive docs](https://coddingtonbear.github.io/obsidian-local-rest-api/).

 ### The Options Page